Welcome Back, Gustavo (and Geoff)

 It's not going back to how it was.

-You're not going to see sub-5% interest rates in a long fucking time.
+You're not going to see sub-5% interest rates in a long fucking fund.

-It's going to take people a long time to understand that because I think what you're seeing right now and why the housing market is partially dying is because everybody's locked into a 3.5% interest rate and nobody wants to give it up.
+And it's going to take people a long time to understand that because I think what you're seeing right now where the housing market is partially dying is because everybody's locked into a 3.5% interest rate and nobody wants to give it up.

 And they want to hold, even if they need a bigger house or whatever, they're like, I'll just wait till the interest rates come down.